cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { readFile } from "fs/promises"
 ```

-There are several implementation of `OfflineDirectSigner` available.
-Right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>: `DirectSecp256k1HdWallet` is the most appropriate for this situation.
+There are several implementations of `OfflineDirectSigner` available.
+Right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>: `DirectSecp256k1HdWallet`, with its `fromMnemonic` method, is the most appropriate for this situation.
 Add the import:

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"